cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                 http://www.CrypTool.es
                 http://www.CrypTool.pl

-Since mid 2008 more than 4000 CrypTool-1 packages are downloaded per month -- with a growing trend (more than 1/3 of the current downloads request the English version).
+Since mid 2008 more than 4000 CrypTool v1 packages are downloaded per month -- with a growing trend (more than 1/2 of the current downloads request the English version).
 Number of downloads of the current betas of the successor versions:
                JCT: ca.  400 / month